 See our Jobs and Fellowships page for information on open positions.

-Daniel Correa is Director of the Day One Project.
-Prior to starting Day One, Correa served as Assistant Director for Innovation Policy at the White House Office of Science and Technology Policy where he led development of President Barack Obama’s 2015 innovation strategy.
+Daniel Correa is Director of the Day One Project and Acting President of the Federation of American Scientists.
+He previously directed the Technology and Public Policy Project at Stanford University, and served as Assistant Director for Innovation Policy at the White House Office of Science and Technology Policy where he led development of President Barack Obama’s 2015 innovation strategy.
 A 15-year veteran of the S&T policy community, he holds law and economics degrees from Yale University.

 Andrew Sosanya is a Policy Analyst for the Day One Project.
-Prior to joining the team, he conducted astrophysics research as a fellow at Caltech and had worked as a business analyst intern within Spencer Stuart’s technology and biotechnology practices.
-Andrew grew up in Newark, NJ and holds a B.A in Physics and Artificial Intelligence from Dartmouth College.
+He also works as an artificial intelligence researcher.
+Prior to joining the team, he conducted astrophysics research as a fellow at Caltech.
+Andrew grew up in Newark, NJ and holds a B.A. in Physics & Government from Dartmouth College.